On Tuesday 19 November, at 6pm, we launch our Difficult Histories & Positive Identities report at Broadway House, Westminster.

 Our report summaries key themes and best-practice recommendations that emerged from our independent research and a roundtable conference at Cumberland Lodge in February 2019.
 These ideas were reviewed and refined at an expert consultation we convened with conference representatives and further specialists, in June 2019.

-The report's author is Cumberland Lodge freelance research associate Dr James Wallis, an independent researcher on World War One commemoration and legacies.
+The report's author is Cumberland Lodge freelance research associate Dr James Wallis, Honorary Research Fellow at the University of Exeter.